7 Best Roofing Options for Strata Properties According to Top Roofers on Roof

 1. Torch-On Roofing: A Smart Choice for Flat Roofs in Rainy Vancouver

-If your building has a flat or low-slope roof, torch-on roofing is one of the top options out there.
-It’s made from a material called modified bitumen, which holds up really well against rain, moisture, and harsh weather—exactly what we get a lot of here in Vancouver.
+Torch-on roofing is one of the best choices if your building has a flat or low-slope roof.
+It is built of modified bitumen, which is quite strong against rain, dampness, and bad weather.
+This is exactly what we get a lot of here in Vancouver.

 That’s why roofers in Vancouver often recommend it, especially for strata buildings and commercial properties.
 It lasts around 20 to 30 years when looked after properly, and it’s easy to patch up if small issues come up.